-After all of your hard work in applying for a job, how will you find out if the company is interested in interviewing you?
+After all your hard work applying for a job, how will you find out whether the company is interested in interviewing you?
 The answer: keep a close eye on your email for a job interview invitation letter.

-It often happens that, while a company may acknowledge their original receipt of your job application (if you’re lucky), they will only contact you again if they are serious about inviting you to a phone or in-person interview.
+If you're lucky, a company may acknowledge their original receipt of your job application.
+But very often, a company will only contact you if they are serious about inviting you to a phone or in-person interview.

-Here is an example of an interview invitation letter specifying a date and time for the applicant to interview, as well an example of an invitation requesting that the applicant select an interview slot online.
+Here is an example of an interview invitation letter specifying a date and time for the applicant to interview, an invitation for a video interview, and an example of an invitation requesting that the applicant select an interview slot online.

 Invitation to Interview With a Date and Time